C++17 - What's New in the Core Language?

 Fold expressions

 C++11 supports variadic templates.
 These are templates that can accept an arbitrary number of arguments.
-The arbitrary number is held by a parameter pack.
-Additionally, with C++17 you can directly reduce a parameter pack with a binary operator:
+A parameter pack holds the arbitrary number.
+Additionally, with C++17, you can directly reduce a parameter pack with a binary operator:

 1